MicrosoftDocs/windows-driver-docs/windows-driver-docs-pr/debuggercmds/-wdfkd-wdfcrashdump.md

 ---
-title: wdfkd.wdfcrashdump
+title: "wdfkd.wdfcrashdump"
-description: The wdfkd.wdfcrashdump extension displays error log information and other crash dump information from a minidump file, if the data is present.
+description: "The wdfkd.wdfcrashdump extension displays error log information and other crash dump information from a minidump file, if the data is present."
 keywords: ["wdfkd.wdfcrashdump Windows Debugging"] ms.date: 05/23/2017
 topic_type: